drbenmorgan/Geant4Extensions/README.md

 G4UI_USE_TCSH through the environment or makefile variables, but the gmk file will allow checks to be applied so that the user cannot activate a feature which is not installed.

+The variable set is essentially the same as for geant4gmake.(c)sh.

 It will also provide some custom targets to print out the features of the used Geant4 install.